BAAI-Agents/Cradle/ENVIRONMENTS.md

 ### Other Dependencies

-Keep the UAC requirements.txt file updated in your branch, but only add dependencies that are really required by the system.
+Keep the Cradle requirements.txt file updated in your branch, but only add dependencies that are really required by the system.

 runner.py is the entry point to run an agent.
 Currently not working code, just an introductory sample.